Hibiscus Mutabilis Care: How To Grow Confederate Rose

 It’s best to apply this product early in the morning to ensure that the plant is dry before nighttime.
 Being damp overnight could cause problems with powdery mildew.

-TIP: You can prevent spider mites, whiteflies and hibiscus aphid attacks from taking hold by spraying the plant thoroughly with plain water once a week early in the morning.
+TIP: You can prevent spider mites, whiteflies, and hibiscus aphid attacks from taking hold by spraying the plant thoroughly with plain water once a week early in the morning.

 You can prevent Southern Stem Blight from taking hold by making sure that mulch applied around the plants does not touch the stems.

-For both of these maladies, application of a fungicide is appropriate; however, it’s best to avoid fungal growth by allowing plenty of room between plants for good air circulation and avoid overhead watering.
+For both of these maladies, the application of a fungicide is appropriate; however, it’s best to avoid fungal growth by allowing plenty of room between plants for good air circulation and avoid overhead watering.

 Is The Hibiscus Plant Considered Toxic or Poisonous?

-According to the American Society for the Prevention of Cruelty to Animals (ASPCA) members of the Malvaceae family are non-toxic to cats, dogs and horses.
+According to the American Society for the Prevention of Cruelty to Animals (ASPCA) members of the Malvaceae family are non-toxic to cats, dogs, and horses.

-In fact, many types of Hibiscus are considered edible and are used to make tea, as a flavoring and as foodstuffs in China.
+In fact, many types of Hibiscus are considered edible and are used to make tea, as a flavoring, and as foodstuffs in China.
 Even so, you should not toss Hibiscus leaves and flowers into your salads willy-nilly.

 Different types of Hibiscus have different effects.
 If you want to experiment with adding Hibiscus of any sort to your diet, be sure to perform a thorough course of research before doing so.